ryjen/kata/c/src/collections/README.md

   size_t data_size = ...
   void *data = ...

-  /* create an item using stlib memory function */
+  /* create an item using stdlib memory function */
 	a3list_item *item = a3list_item_create(data, data_size);

   /* create an item with no memory functions, data will not be destroyed or copied */